-So, I determined to live holy and REAL (i.e. consistently living according to His word to the best of my ability).
+So, years ago, I determined to live holy and REAL (i.e. consistently living according to His word to the best of my ability).

-I knew God would not tell me (in His word) to live without sex until marriage without giving me the strength and power to resist it – but I had a responsibility as well.
+I knew God would not tell me (in His word) to live without sex until marriage without giving me the strength and power to do it – but I had a responsibility as well.

 Here are some of the practices that helped me finally (and it took a minute) walk in victory over lust and pre-marital sex:

-Being alone with a gorgeous guy awakes desires and wants…you know what I mean, Girl.
+Being alone with a gorgeous guy awakens desires and wants…you know what I mean, Girl.
 Say goodnight and send him home.
-Trust me; it helps to get him out of sight.
+Trust me; it helps to get him out of sight and outta your house!

 Again, I was tired of sin reigning in my life.
-I was tired of being the woman Godly men would not marry…only “hang out” or only “kick it with”.
+Similarly, I was tired of being the woman Godly men would not marry…only “hang out” or only “kick it with”.

 Eliminating kissing worked for me.
 It didn’t work for some of the guys I dated through the years, so I said “Bye” and kept it moving.

 At first, it hurt me when they rejected me because of my strict morals, but I knew I wanted better and this was the only way.
 It proved correct too.

 3. Love songs.
 I mentioned this before, but it bears repeating.
 Girl, love songs can put two people (attracted to one another) in the mood for you know what.